temporalio/documentation/docs/content/how-to-develop-a-workflow-definition-in-go.md

 In Go specifically, Workflow Definition code can not directly do the following:

 - Iterate over maps using `range`, because with `range` the order of the map's iteration is randomized.
-(Use a Side Effect or an Activity instead.)
+Instead you can collect the keys of the map, sort them, and then iterate over the sorted keys to access the map.
+This will give deterministic results.
+You can also use a Side Effect or an Activity to process the map instead.
 - Use the native `go` statement, `select` statement, or `chan` type.
 (Use the [SDK Go API](#), [SDK Select API](#), or [SDK Channel API](#) instead.)
 - Call an external API, conduct a file I/O operation, talk to another service, etc. (Use an Activity for these.)